slimtoolkit/slim/README.md

 - `--sensor-ipc-endpoint` - Override sensor IPC endpoint
 - `--rta-onbuild-base-image` - Enable runtime analysis for onbuild base images (default: false)
 - `--rta-source-ptrace` - Enable PTRACE runtime analysis source (default: true)
+- `--obfuscate-metadata` - Obfuscate the standard system and application metadata to make it more challenging to identify the image components (experimental flag, first version of obfuscation)

 In the interactive CLI prompt mode you must specify the target image using the `--target` flag while in the traditional CLI mode you can use the `--target` flag or you can specify the target image as the last value in the command.